Table-valued parameters

 .Build();

-var users = await dbContext.QueryAsIEnumerableAsync<UserDto>(sp, cancellationToken);Empty collections throw
+var matchedUsers = await dbContext.QueryAsIEnumerableAsync<UserDto>(sp, ct);Empty collections throw

-Mix .AddTvpParameter() and .AddParameter() freely.
-Order does not matter for SQL Server, but match the SP parameter names exactly:
+AddTvpParameter and AddParameter mix freely.
+Order does not matter for SQL Server, but parameter names must match the stored procedure definition exactly:

 CREATE PROCEDURE dbo.sp_GetUsers_By_Tvp_Ids_And_Age